 "If you can't advertise yourself, what hope do you have of advertising anything else?" – David Ogilvy

 Don't expect the jobs to come and find you.
-Think of yourself like a sheep; you need to make yourself stand out from the rest of the herd.
+Think of yourself like sheep; you'll blend in with others around you unless you take the time to make yourself stand out from the rest of the herd.
 Below is a list of suggestions on how to make yourself stand out and land a position that allows you to live a digital nomad life.

 "Education is the most powerful weapon we can use to change the world." – Nelson Mandela

-Education should be free for all.
-Everyone has the right to open their mind and expand their growth.
-Below is a list of websites that offer free training that will give you the skills and credentials needed to land a marketing-focused digital nomad position.
+Education should be free (or moderately priced) for all.
+Everyone has the right to open their minds and expand their growth.
+Below is a list of websites that offer free education that will give you the skills and credentials needed to land a marketing-focused digital nomad position.

 "Proper planning and preparation prevents poor performance." – Stephen Keague